Health & nutrition

 - Athletes should determine their individual sweat rate and consume fluids with sodium to minimize body weight changes during training and racing

-- Recommendations for carbohydrate intake during exercise are based on duration of exercise, not intensity.
+- Recommendations for carbohydrate intake during exercise are based on the duration of exercise, not intensity.
 During training, mix and match solids and fluids to meet both carbohydrate and fluid needs to see what works best for you.
 Check out what will be offered on course to implement it in your training from the beginning.